yxuko/python-tpm-mnemonic/README.md

 Please make sure that you have python 3.7 or higher.

-To install this library and its dependencies use, run the following command in the parent directory:
+To install this library and its dependencies use, run the following command in the current directory:

  ```console
  python setup.py install develop